anlcan/Lembas-backend/README.md

 - in order to create endpoint XXX you must create XXXRequest and XXXResponse respectively
 - private fields and fields name which starts with "_" are excluded from generated source codes
+- [Configuration](#Configuration) is more likely to made in a  [ServletContextListener](http://docs.oracle.com/javaee/6/api/javax/servlet/ServletContextListener.html) for it is only need to run once, but it is moved to Servlet for the sake of brevity.